numery009/Angular-Basic-2.0/README.md

 3) ngFor -> Similar like For statement List.
 Render HTML list elements.

+# Component Interaction

+Component sometimes need to communicate with each other.
+Parent component might need send data to child component.
+Child component aslso send data to parent component.
+Using `@input()` decorator child can accept input form parents.
+And using the output decorator `@output()` child could send out even the parents to indicate something.

 # Add the routing option on the existing project -->